Nikoleta79/projects/README.md

 i made a clock with dark and light mode: you can chekc it here: https://clockmaking.netlify.app/

 19. button with effect, check it out here: https://ripplebuttoneffect.netlify.app/

+20. drawing online with a drawing board you can check it out here: https://drawingonlinehere.netlify.app/